 The admissions committee evaluates many factors, including, but not limited to, the nature of the applicant’s educational experiences, grade trends, graduate study, extracurricular activities, unique educational or occupational experiences, substantial community service, socioeconomic background, and personal challenges.

 The admissions committee reserves the right to request additional information, such as a personal interview or independent confirmation of prior degrees, depending on individual considerations.

-Applicants can be admitted conditionally, subject to specified conditions such as completion of the Intensive English Program at the Center for English as a Second Language, or a new TOEFL or IELTS score prior to the start of the fall semester.
+Applicants can be admitted conditionally, subject to specified conditions such as completion of the Graduate University Track Pathway, or a new TOEFL or IELTS score prior to the start of the fall semester.